“… for everyone who exalts himself will be humbled, and he who humbles himself will be exalted.” ~Luke 18:14

 “Before destruction the heart of a man is haughty, and before honor is humility.” ~Proverbs 18:12

-However, if we are unwilling to set our pride aside, we can not exalt the Lord.
+However, if we are unwilling to set our pride aside we can not exalt the Lord.
 We must be humble if we are to submit to God.
 If we try to run our lives all on our own, we are in a state of pride/self-centeredness rather than submission to God.
 There are only two choices, pride/self or humility/surrender.
-Humility is God-consciousness.
+Humility is God consciousness.
 Pride is self-consciousness.
-Just remember, all sin begins with pride.
+All sin begins with pride.

 “God opposes the proud but gives grace to the humble.” ~Proverbs 3:34 ESV

-Humility is a willingness to become subordinate, to submit and surrender to God.
+Humility is a willingness to be subordinate, to submit and surrender to God.
 Satan promotes self-sufficiency because he wants to control us.
-God promotes surrender, not because He wants to control us, but because He knows Satan is trying to.
+God promotes surrender, not because He wants to control us but because He knows Satan is trying to.
 God also knows we can not win this battle against Satan without His help.
-By standing down and surrendering to God, we are becoming empowered to beat Satan by allowing Jesus to go into battle for us!
+By standing down and surrendering to God, we are becoming empowered to beat Satan through allowing Him to go to battle for us!

 Let’s look at the meanings of these words: